-If you’re a service provider that processes customer data or hosts their systems, an independent third-party attestation report is more than a requirement of doing business; it’s a vital opportunity to:
+If you’re a service provider that processes customer data or provides hosting or other services, an independent third-party examination report is more than a requirement of doing business; it’s a vital opportunity to:

 Streamline business processes